vitkolos/notes-iuip/semestr1-erasmus/multi-agent-systems/exam.md

 	- reactive and deliberative layers
 		- obstacle avoidance can be reactive
 	- how to handle interaction between layers?
+		- horizontal layers – each layer produces output, they are merged
+		- vertical layers – layers pass inputs in one direction and outputs in the other
+	- Ferguson – TouringMachines
+		- three control layers: reactive, planning, modelling

 ## Game Theory